 COMPLETE THE SEAL; Cut the conductor insulating sleeving to the required length.
 Slide it over the conductors and push it onto the stubs to anchor it in place (21).
 The seal is now complete (22).

 COMPLETE THE TERMINATION: Connect the gland to the box and tighten the nut to secure the cable in place (23).
 If the cable covering has been selected because the cable is being used in a corrosive environment, any exposed copper sheath and brass gland must be covered with adhesive tape at this stage.
 Finally, position the gland shroud, if using (24).

 The termination is now complete!

-Pyrosales will terminate for special request if customer have all the measurements and sizing.
+Pyrosales will terminate for special requests if a customer has all the measurements and sizing.
 Pyrosales engineers are available to consult on various stages of any project, from the development and planning of a new project to modifying or upgrading an existing facility.
 Our staff is here to provide you with assistance and recommendations to ensure the best outcome and value.
-We are happy to visit our clients on-site or conduct meetings from one of our offices.
+We are happy to visit our clients on-site or conduct meetings at one of our offices.